joeclark-phd/data-engineers-manual/manuscript/chapter01.md

 A data engineer therefore needs to know about how data is accessed and shared between users and applications over networks and in computer clusters.
 He needs to know about the different types of data models and which tasks they are best suited for.
-He needs to know about the new challenges of "big data" and the tools and techniques that are being developed to work with it.
+He needs to know about the new challenges of "Big Data" and the tools and techniques that are being developed to work with it.
 And fnally he needs to integrate a variety of data management solutions into a data "pipeline", automate it, and maintain it.
 The remainder of this book surveys each of these knowledge areas.